Multifractal spectrum of branching random walks on free groups: Preliminaries

 \begin{lemma}[{\cite[Proposition 3]{HL00}}] $\varrho(2 \psi(\ln R))=0$. \end{lemma}

-The following Lemma \ref{lem-ldp-empirical-measure} is grounded in the classical large deviation theory of empirical measures for Markov chains.
-The estimate $ \sup_{ \xi \in \Omega^{1}_n } |\ln B_{n}( \xi)| =O(\ln n ) $ given in this lemma may be less accessible in the literature, so we provide its proof in Appendix \ref{app-pf-empirical-measure}.
+The next Lemma \ref{lem-ldp-empirical-measure} is based on the classical large deviation theory of empirical measures for Markov chains.
+The estimate $ \mathbf{P} \left( \xi(X_n) = \xi \right)=n^{O(1)} e^{- n \varrho^{*}(\xi)}$ uniformly in $\xi$, may be less accessible in the literature; for completeness, we include a proof in Appendix~\ref{app-pf-empirical-measure}.

 \begin{lemma} Let $X_{n}$ be a random variable uniformly distributed on $\mathbb{F}_{n}$.
 There exists a function $B_{n}$ on $\Omega^{1}_{n}$ such that $ \sup_{ \xi \in \Omega^{1}_n } |\ln B_{n}( \xi)| =O(\ln n ) $ and